-You pay the applicable cost-sharing for other services.
+You pay the applicable cost sharing for other services.
 Please refer to the applicable benefit in this section of Evidence of Coverage.

 See "Emergency Care,"

 "Outpatient surgery,

 including services

 provided at hospital

 outpatient facilities and

 ambulatory surgical

 centers", "Outpatient

 diagnostic tests and

 therapeutic services and

 supplies", and "Medicare

-Part B prescription drugs"
+Part B prescription

-for more detail.
+drugs" for more detail.

-Services that are covered for you What you must pay when you get these services Outpatient mental health care Prior authorization rules may apply.
-Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state licensed psychiatrist Prior authorization rules may apply.
+Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
 You must use a participating provider.
-Please contact 866-340-0639 to find an in-network provider near you or check our website at www.AlterwoodAdvantage.com. \$40 copay for each Medicare-covered individual therapy visit. \$30 copay for each Medicare-covered group therapy visit. \$0 copay for each eligible mental health telehealth visit.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Please contact 866-340-0639 to find an in-network provider near you or check our website at www.AlterwoodAdvantage.com. \$40 copay for each Medicare covered individual therapy visit. \$30 copay for each Medicare covered group therapy visit. \$0 copay for each eligible mental health telehealth visit Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Prior authorization rules may apply.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 copay for each Medicare-covered occupational therapy visit. \$40 copay for each Medicare-covered physical therapy. \$40 copay for each Medicare-covered speech therapy visit
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 copay for each Medicare covered occupational therapy visit. \$40 copay for each Medicare covered physical therapy. \$40 copay for each Medicare covered speech therapy visit.
+Outpatient substance use disorder services Prior authorization rules may apply.
+Our coverage is the same as Original Medicare, which is coverage for services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of high substance use or who require treatment but do not require the availability and intensity of services found only in the inpatient \$40 copay for each Medicare covered individual outpatient substance abuse session. hospital setting.
+The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services.
+Covered Services include: \$30 copay for each Medicare covered group